This healthy and easy pumpkin soup is made with canned pumpkin and coconut milk. Inspired by Thai flavors, this flavorful soup is ready in 30 minutes.

 - In a large stockpot, whisk together the chicken broth, pumpkin puree, kosher salt, black pepper, onion powder, garlic powder, curry powder and ground ginger.

 - Bring to a boil over high heat.

 - Reduce heat to low, cover, and simmer 10 minutes, to allow flavors to meld.

 - Shake the coconut milk well.
 Open and stir.
 Uncover the pot and whisk in the coconut milk.

-- Return to a simmer, and cook 5 more minutes, uncovered, stirring often, until heated through.
+- Return to a simmer, and cook the pumpkin soup 5 more minutes, uncovered, stirring often, until heated through.
 Garnish and serve.